LennisNgugi/EmailPrintScreen/README.md

 # EmailPrintScreen
-The script takes a printscreen and emails it to selected email addresses
+The script takes a printscreen and emails, useful for users with computers that crash often.

 # Requirements
 <p>pip3 install pyautogui</p>